 Tools – To test the ignition system successfully, we’ll need an inline ignition system tester; you’ll find the one I recommend here on the “Small engine repair tools page.”

-Diagnosis – When diagnosing the ignition system, our focus turns to the spark plug first, and for a good reason.
-The plug is under the most stress and is, therefore, the most likely failure point.
+Diagnosis – When diagnosing the ignition system, our focus turns to the spark plug first, and for good reason.
+The plug is under the most stress and is the most likely failure point.
 But the plug is also really easy to access and check, so it makes sense to eliminate it early in the game.

-It is always worth having a spare plug handy for fast swap-out diagnosis; if not, reading, cleaning, and gapping the plug is often enough to restore operation.
+It is always worth having a spare plug handy for fast swap-out diagnosis; if not, cleaning and gapping the plug is often enough to restore operation.

 The coil, also known as an armature, is the next most likely ignition component to fail, and we’ll cover testing below in the diagnosis section.

-Following the links below will take you to a post or video where I’ve covered the repair previously.
+The links below will take you to a post or video where I’ve previously covered the repair.
 The post or video may be related to a lawnmower, but the process is identical.

 The most common ignition system issues, diagnoses, and the fix are as follows: